Tclack88/blog/_posts/2019-08-24-music-generation-fail.md

 I have 2 Encoding functions which take the raw midi files to a readable text format.
 Why two?
 Great question, because I attempted two different ways to encode the notes, first on a "word" level, next on a "character" level.
 The former failed so I figured the latter would work...it didn't.
 So it's kind of like applying a patch rather than reworking the code, but it's all good because I'm not sure if the eventual final product will be on the word or character level.
 Let's check out an overview of everything so far:

-Let's follow a snippet of one file through the pipeline, one of my favorite Chopin song
+Let's follow a snippet of one file through the pipeline, one of my favorite Chopin songs.

 ### Acquiring midi files
 First, we need our training input.
 I found [this website][chopin midis] which had a bunch of Chopin midi files.
 I could download them one-by-one but that's not very efficient, so here's a bash one-liner: